buonzz/pdfco-demo/README.md

 # pdfco-demo

-This is a demo app for using https://pdf.co/ API
+This is a demo app for using https://pdf.co/ API, specifically how to extract data from PDF files and turn them into JSON document  https://apidocs.pdf.co/#httpsapipdfcov1pdfconverttojson

 ## Requirements